Spider-Ham: Caught in a Ham: Production

 Following the successful release of Spider-Man: Into the Spider-Verse in December, producers Phil Lord and Christopher Miller said they were planning to produce two additional Spider-Man-themed animated features to go along with the original film's Blu-ray and digital releases.
-The pair also expressed their interest in creating a Spider-Ham short film, with Phil stating that he wanted to "spin-off the Spider-Ham cinematic television universe.
+The pair also expressed their interest in creating a Spider-Ham short film, with Phil stating that he wanted to "spin off the Spider-Ham cinematic television universe.
 One thing at a time."
 Later that same month, producers Amy Pascal and Avi Arad also mentioned their interest in making a spin-off film based on the character.
 Following talk about the potential spin-off and John Mulaney's pitch for a Spider-Ham movie, the project was confirmed by Sony Pictures Animation on February 18, 2019.

+The film was directed and written by Miguel Jiron.

+Release

+The film was released on February 26, 2019 as a special feature on Spider-Man: Into the Spider-Verse digital release and as part of the film's Blu-ray and DVD releases on March 19.
+The film was later released on September 20, 2019, on YouTube by Marvel HQ under license from Sony Pictures Animation.

 Reception

 The short film was highly praised by critics.
-Mike Phalin, writing for ScienceFiction.com, said the short was "pretty good", expressing that "Sony’s version of Spider-Ham [was] a bit of a cross between Chuck Jones's version Bugs Bunny [sic] and Daffy Duck under director Bob Clampett."
+Mike Phalin, writing for ScienceFiction.com, said the short was "pretty good", expressing that "Sony's version of Spider-Ham [was] a bit of a cross between Chuck Jones's version Bugs Bunny [sic] and Daffy Duck under director Bob Clampett."
 Ashley Robinson, writing for Major Spoilers, complimented the imagery presented in the short as well as John Mulaney's voice acting in the film.